Calcium sulfate

 Calcium sulfate (or calcium sulphate) is an inorganic salt with the chemical formula CaSO_{4}.
 It occurs in several hydrated forms; the anhydrous state (known as anhydrite) is a white crystalline solid often found in evaporite deposits.
 Its dihydrate form is the mineral gypsum, which may be dehydrated to produce bassanite, the hemihydrate state.
 Gypsum occurs in nature as crystals (selenite) or fibrous masses (satin spar), typically colorless to white, though impurities can impart other hues.
 All forms of calcium sulfate are sparingly soluble in water and cause permanent hardness when dissolved therein.

 Hydration states

 Calcium sulfate occurs at three levels of hydration with different crystallographic structures: anhydrous, dihydrate, and hemihydrate.

-The anhydrous CaSO_{4} (anhydrite) crystallizes as an tightly-bound orthohombic lattice with space group Pnma, in which each Ca^{2+} is 8-coordinated, or surrounded, by 8 oxygen atoms from tetrahedral SO_{4}^{2−}.
+The anhydrous CaSO_{4} (anhydrite) crystallizes as an tightly-bound orthorhombic lattice with space group Pnma, in which each Ca^{2+} is 8-coordinated, or surrounded, by 8 oxygen atoms from tetrahedral SO_{4}^{2−}.
 It is similar in topology to zircon.

 The dihydrate CaSO_{4}·2H_{2}O (gypsum) forms a monoclinic crystal with space group C2/c.
 Its structure consists of alternating layers: one with Ca^{2+} coordinated with tetrahedral SO_{4}^{2−} and another with interstitial water molecules.

 The hemihydrate CaSO_{4}·1/2H_{2}O (bassanite) is also known as plaster of Paris.
 Specific hemihydrates are sometimes distinguished between α-hemihydrate and β-hemihydrate.

 The structure of hemihydrate calcium sulfate is a network of Ca-O-S bonds.
 Color code: red (O), green (Ca), yellow (S).